SLoharkar/Java-Multiplication-Table/README.md

 Java Multiplication Table Using Jagged Array

 ## Features
-- Multiplication Table of N Number you Enter
+- Generate Multiplication Table of N Number of User Input
 - Printing Multiplication Table using 2D Array
 - Printing Using Jagged Array
 - Easy to Understand Code